 Parking at the Metro station costs $5.20 per day Monday-Friday for each car, and you can pay using your SmartTrip card or a regular credit card.
-Parking during the week can be tricky, so we suggest driving on weekends and holidays, when parking is much easier to find and cheaper ($2.00 on Saturday, free on Sunday).
+Parking is even cheaper on weekends ($2.00 on Saturday, free on Sunday).
 If you're driving a motor home, we recommend driving 5 miles to the Greenbelt station instead to avoid overhead clearance issues.

 Please use the links below for driving directions to the Metro:

 DC Circulator Bus

 The Circulator Bus is an easy and inexpensive way to move around the National Mall once you've arrived.
 Many newcomers to the city don't realize that the National Mall is 2.2 miles long!

 Walk 2 blocks south on 7th Street from the Archives Metro station until you reach 7th Street and Madison Drive.
 For a fare of $1.00 ($0.50 for seniors), you can board the bus and depart at any one of the 15 stops that encircle the memorials and monuments of the National Mall.
 The best news of all?
 When you use your SmarTrip card to pay, you're entitled to unlimited use of the bus for 2 hours!

 Circulator buses run every 10 minutes throughout the day.
 Swing by our office for a free map.